 The focus keyword is the search term that you most want your page to rank for, so when people search for that keyword or phrase, they should find you.
 Yoast SEO it has its own input field for this.
 The plugin evaluates the page’s content and provides feedback on how to improve the content for that focus keyword.

-Choose a focus keyword that is used to search
+Choose a focus keyword that is used in search engines

 Our Yoast SEO plugin helps you to optimize your post for your chosen keyword.
 One of the tools you can use to find – related – keywords is our Yoast Suggest tool.
 This tool uses the same data as Google Suggest to find the first ten keywords and then expands on that.
 This is the same as what you’d see when you type the search term into a Google search box.
 For additional tools, see this post by Marieke about keyword research tools.

 The terms you will find in Suggest are terms and combinations of words that are logical and used by actual people to search on the web.
 This tool can be beneficial in giving you some first ideas about the search behavior of people in the area you want to write about.
 Use Answer the Public to find which questions people have about a particular topic.
 This’ll give you loads of new insights and inspiration for new posts.

 Remember that these search suggestions change all the time.
 The suggestions will often be tuned to what you’ve been searching before.
 When we searched for the term “focus keyword” sometime last year, this was the suggest output:

 Suggest changes based on the problems people have, so monitoring it for important keywords makes sense.
 This particular new result gave us some extra input for this post.